 Frontier Justice Files: Divorce and custody case of 1885, John & Mary Ross; John Ross Probate of Will in 1886.
 Accessed at the Puget Sound Regional Archives, Bellevue, WA.

-Memoirs of a Daughter, unpublished memoir of Ida Ross Sparkman, 1938; archives of the Fremont Historical Society, Seattle.
+Memoirs of a Daughter, unpublished memoir of Ida Ross Sparkman, 1938.
+Copy in the holdings of the Fremont Historical Society, Seattle.

 Plat maps – King County Parcel Viewer.